-- Poor Accessibility.
-As one of the neighborhoods farthest from the Bogota Airport and historic center, it will be difficult traveling outside of the area.
-It will take 45 minutes to get to Usaquen by car from the Bogota Airport or historic center (La Candelaria).
+- Poor Accessibility – As one of the neighborhoods farthest from the Bogota Airport and historic center, it will be difficult to travel outside of the area.
+It takes 45 minutes to get to Usaquen by car from the Bogota Airport or historic center (La Candelaria)

--Price.
-Usaquen is one of the poshest neighborhoods in Bogota.
-Everything from food to accommodation will be a tad pricier.
+- High Price – Usaquen is one of the poshest neighborhoods in Bogota.
+Everything from food to accommodation will be a tad pricier

 Near El Dorado Airport (Bogota Airport)

 On a short layover and not sure where to stay in Bogota?
 I recommend staying near the El Dorado Airport, or Bogota’s international airport.
 Staying in that area will guarantee that you have the easiest time on the day of your flight.
 No more worrying about catching a taxi or Uber and getting stuck in traffic.